 It is estimated that Alternatives 1 through 3 would require approximately 1 year to design and up to 1 month to implement.
-Achieving remediation objectives is estimated to require 20 or more years for Alternative 1, approximately 7 years for Alternative 2, and approximately 10 years for Alternative 3.
+Achieving remediation objectives is estimated to require 15 to 20 years for Alternative 1, 5 to 10 years for Alternative 2, and 7 to 10 for Alternative 3.
 The actual time period required for the groundwater to be remediated under all of the alternatives may vary from the estimates above and could be refined based on the results of groundwater monitoring and pre-design testing.
 Short-term effectiveness is assumed to be moderate for all three alternatives.